junxit/us-congress-bills-115/metadata.md

 - 2017-04-27 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-04-27 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-04-27 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-11-29 — Hearings Held by the Subcommittee on Financial Institutions and Consumer Credit Prior to Referral.
+- 2017-11-29 — Hearings Held by the Subcommittee on Terrorism and Illicit Finance Prior to Referral.
+- 2017-12-12 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Committee Consideration and Mark-up Session Held.
+- 2017-12-13 — Ordered to be Reported (Amended) by the Yeas and Nays: 59 - 0.
+- 2017-12-14 — Committee Consideration and Mark-up Session Held.
+- 2017-12-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-02-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-569, Part I.
+- 2018-02-20 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+115-569, Part I.
+- 2018-02-23 — Placed on the Union Calendar, Calendar No. 439.
+- 2018-02-23 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+115-569, Part II.
+- 2018-02-23 — Reported (Amended) by the Committee on Foreign Affairs.
+H. Rept.
+115-569, Part II.